 Living Rules and Guidelines

-So, to make sure that you/we maintain the respect of the community, Outreach360 has rules against drinking alcoholic beverages, smoking, dancing, etc. No hand holding, no public displays of affection, etc. Volunteer relations with each other should not be an issue; our focus is on the children.
-If possible, we request that piercings and tattoos be minimized, covered, etc. And the dress code is very modest--no shorts or tank tops for the women, for example.
-Men should wear long pants whenever they are outside of our volunteer housing site.
+So, to make sure that you/we maintain the respect of the community, Outreach360 has rules against drinking alcoholic beverages, smoking, etc. No hand holding, no public displays of affection, etc. Volunteer relations with each other should not be an issue; our focus is on the children.
+If possible, we request that piercings and tattoos be minimized, covered, etc. And the dress code is very modest–no short shorts or tank tops for the female volunteers, for example.
+Males should wear long pants in the schools and health clinics.
 As a guest, we will be responsible for fitting into the community culture, rather than expecting them to be tolerant of ours.

 Safety and Health